 On 27 October 2015 in its 5th Session, the Assembly of Members adopted the Work Programme 2016.
-BBMRI-ERIC is laying the groundwork for precision medicine in Europe.
-Hence, the ultimate goal of BBMRI-ERIC is to facilitate access to biological resources as well as biomedical facilities and to support high-quality biomolecular and medical research.
+The ultimate goal of BBMRI-ERIC is to facilitate access to biological resources as well as biomedical facilities and to support high-quality biomolecular and medical research.
 The Work Programme 2016 and Budget are aligned with these objectives.